 Consequently, they write prescriptions for opioid pain medications for long periods of time without treating the underlying condition.
 Over time the patients develop a tolerance for the medication and increased doses are needed to achieve the same effect.

 Apart from the negative consequences of addiction to these medications, long term effects of opioid use include brain damage and liver damage.
-Addiction to these medications can cause people to lose their jobs, destroy their relationships and turn to crime.
+Addiction to these medications can destroy peopleâ€™s lives – cause them to lose their jobs, destroy their relationships and turn to crime!

-Opiate Addiction Treatment
+Opiate Use Disorder Treatment

 Coping With Opiate Withdrawal

 Withdrawal symptoms can set in within a few hours of last use.
-It depends on the strength of the last hit and the co-abuse of other addictive substances such as benzodiazepine withdrawal , alcohol withdrawal, cocaine or other stimulants.
+It depends on the strength of the last hit and the withdrawal precipitated by co-abuse of other addictive substances such asÂ benzodiazepines,Â alcohol, cocaine or other stimulants.

 Withdrawal symptoms are often treated with a replacement drug,Â such as methadoneÂ or buprenorphine, to combat the pain of withdrawal.
 If a person addicted to opiates does not receive relief from withdrawal symptoms, they may return to opiate use in order to get the relief they need.
 And, the danger of overdose increases exponentially when a person returns to opioid use after even a short period of abstinence as the bodyâ€™s tolerance level drops.

-One of the reasons theÂ outpatient treatmentÂ is more effective is that health insurance providers authorize longer length of treatment as it is significantly cheaper.
+One of the reasons theÂ outpatient treatmentÂ is more effective is that health insurance providers authorize longer length of treatment as it saves them money.
 Dr. Cidambi attributes better outcomes to the ability of patients to apply relapse prevention and coping skills that the patient learned in treatment in their living environments from day one of treatment and the involvement of the family in treatment.
 It allows the family to fully understand the struggles of staying sober and can better support the individual suffering from addiction.